Suzuki Fronte: Fronte LC20

+On the original version, the bumpers and the vent panels on the sides were painted a light gun metal color; from 1974 on these were all body color.
+In 1974, the rear bumper was also revised as higher end models received a full-width chrome trim piece across the top, rather than the two vestigial chrome pieces used on the original design.
+Later yet, the range was rationalized and the models renamed Standard, Deluxe, and Custom.

-The LC20 was taken out of production at the end of May 1976, although the doors and basic layout would continue in use for the succeeding SS10 (Fronte 7-S) series.
-The LC20 also entered both in CBU and CKD in indonesia, at first it entered as CBU units in 1974 under PT.
+On 30 April 1976 Suzuki presented an emissions-scrubbed version of the Fronte 360 (model code A-LC20), featuring Suzuki's Twin Catalyst (TC) System to belatedly keep emissions below the 1975 requirements.
+This version was extremely short-lived and may have only been a test-run, as only 61 examples were built.
+The LC20 was taken out of production at the end of May 1976, although the LC20's doors and basic layout would continue in use for the succeeding SS10 (Fronte 7-S) series.
+The LC20 also entered production in both CBU and CKD in Indonesia; at first it entered as CBU units in 1974 under PT.
 Indonesia motor Company and then in 1976 the production of CKD units began with Suzuki's local partner PT Indomobil Group.
-It, along with the ST10 Carry, was the first four-wheeled Suzuki built there.
-It was only built there for about a year, soon being replaced by the new SS10.
+Along with the ST10 Carry, it was the first four-wheeled Suzuki built there.
+It was only built there for about a year, soon being replaced by the revised SS10.